 Consider the following from Elder Dallin H. Oaks, an Apostle of the Lord and now a member of the First Presidency: “The Final Judgment is not just an evaluation of a sum total of good and evil acts—what we have done.
 It is an acknowledgment of the final effect of our acts and thoughts—what we have become.
 It is not enough for anyone just to go through the motions.
 The commandments, ordinances, and covenants of the gospel are not a list of deposits required to be made in some heavenly account.
 The gospel of Jesus Christ is a plan that shows us how to become what our Heavenly Father desires us to become.
 And what is it that we must become?
 The Savior answered very simply: “Even as I am” (3 Nephi 27:27).
 He is the mark we must always look to.
 He is our supreme example.
 He was chosen as our Savior not just because of His perfect obedience but because of His perfect love—love that encompasses perfect knowledge and that motivates perfect obedience.”

 [The Challenge to Become, LDS General Conference, October 2000]

 I am convinced that the Laws and Commandments of God are good.
-We still have our agency to choose not to obey.
-But, as we do obey and keep the commandments, we will become more and more “Like” Him.
+We still have our moral agency to choose to obey …or not.
+But, as we do obey and keep the commandments, we will become more and more “Like Him!”
+(Matt 5:48).

 Click HERE to return to my Index of Blogs page.